DaAxe/simple_map/development-log.md

 EDIT: Later found out that I didn't need to needlessly use class to use require.
 Still works, but the portscanner has somehow broken, and none of the previous code seems to work so Im going to have to rewrite that.

 ## Day 6 (16/11/2019)
-Linked all the aspects of the menus and submenus of the app together, still needs a couple of things like printing results into a table.
+Linked all the aspects of the menus and sub-menus of the app together, still needs a couple of things like printing results into an output table.
 Doing Development Plan today.

 ## Day 10 (20/11/2019)